Noble Fir foliage

 A large and beautiful evergreen tree with long sweeping branches and stunning blue-green dense foliage that has a silvery hue; bark on young trees is grey and smooth but becomes red-brown, rough and fissured with age; closely related to red fir

-Noble Fir has attractive steel blue foliage edged in white.
+Noble Fir is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive steel blue foliage edged in white.
 The needles are highly ornamental and remain steel blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Noble Fir is an evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.